AdamJMcFarland/PHP-Localbox/README.md

 ## FAQ

 **Does Localbox actually send any email?**

-Nope, it's just taking the parameters of a message, storing it in a database table, and then presenting them in an inbox-like format to simulate email.
+Nope, it's just taking the parameters of a message, storing it in a database table, and then presenting them in an inbox-like format.

 **How is the email rendered?**

 The email is included in Localbox using an ```iframe```.
-It is displayed as it would be if you outputted the contents into the web browser that you're using to access your Localbox.
+It is displayed as it would be if you outputted the contents into your web browser.

 **Can this help with testing design in different email clients?**

 Nope.
 You'll probably need to test each email client with real emails.
 Once you've got your design down though, Localbox is great for testing whether you're sending the correct content.
 For instance, you might send customers different order confirmation emails based upon the products that they ordered.

 **How do you differentiate between plain text and HTML messages?**

-We check the message content to see if any of the allowable HTML tags defined in  ```$message_allowable_tags``` are included.
+Localbox checks the message content to see if any of the allowable HTML tags defined in  ```$message_allowable_tags``` are included.

 **Do the headers actually do anything?**

 Nope.
 They're just displayed for your reference.

 **Why doesn't my HTML email look right?**

-Try double-checking the ```$message_allowable_tags``` variable at the top of ```Localbox.php```.
+Try checking the ```$message_allowable_tags``` variable at the top of ```Localbox.php```.
 The default tags cover most commonly used tags, however you may need to add some more to get your email displaying properly.

 **Is it responsive?**

 Yup.
 Try viewing it on your phone to see how messages would look when viewed in a mobile client.

 **Can I delete messages?**

 Not currently.
 The archive feature is meant to accomplish this.
 Once you archive a message it goes to the ```Archived``` tab, which displays the most recent 100 archived messages.
-You can always open up your database and delete an invidual message from the ```localbox``` table.
+You can always open up your database and delete an individual message from the ```localbox``` table.

 ## About
 PHP Localbox was created by [Adam McFarland](https://www.adammcfarland.com/) for internal use within [Pure Adapt, Inc](https://www.pureadapt.com/).

 Special thanks to the [Skeleton](http://getskeleton.com/) CSS framework, which is used for the layout of Localbox.

 ## License
 This software is distributed under the [MIT License](LICENSE)